coveo/source.coveo.com/_posts/2015-03-20-Rating-a-Search-Result-Customizing-Search-Results-Ranking-and-Ranking-Functions.md

 ## Ranking Functions

-Ranking functions are like [Query Functions](https://developers.coveo.com/display/SearchREST/Query+Function) ,but the result of the computation is used to influence ranking, just like Query Ranking Expressions.
+Ranking functions are like [Query Functions](https://developers.coveo.com/display/SearchREST/Query+Function), but the result of the computation is used to influence ranking, just like Query Ranking Expressions.
-The computation is done in the Ranking's first phase, meaning that all documents will have a chance to receive the Ranking Function's boosts.
+The computation is done in the ranking's first phase, meaning that all documents will have a chance to receive the ranking runction's boosts.
 If NormalizeWeight is enabled, the entire value domain of the function will be taken into account to give a normalized boost ranking from 0 to 600.
 By enabling ranking information, it is possible to see the actual boost value provided by the functions, for each document.

-Click [here](https://developers.coveo.com/display/SearchREST/Ranking+Function) for more information.
+For more information about ranking functions look at the [Ranking function documentation](https://developers.coveo.com/display/SearchREST/Ranking+Function)